 Martin Lewis urges people to check whether they could save on prescription costs

-More than a million people in England could have saved money by using an annual prepayment certificate in 2020/21, according to MoneySavingExpert.com.
+Those who buy more than one prescription per month can save by using an NHS prescription ‘season ticket’

-More than one million people in England paid more than they needed to for prescriptions in the year to April 2021, according to MoneySavingExpert.com.
+More than one million people in England paid more than they needed to for prescriptions in the year to April 2021, according to the UK’s biggest consumer website.

-On average, they missed out on savings of around £40 – because a certificate could have capped their costs.
+According to MoneySavingExpert.com, they missed out on savings of around £40 on average – because a certificate could have capped their costs.

 MoneySavingExpert.com founder Martin Lewis is urging people with more than one prescription a month – including those with chronic conditions – to check the savings they could potentially be making.